 - Easy Accurate Logging: Because you’ll be using the app multiple times a day, logging should be easy.
 The best calorie counting apps let you quickly log meals and snacks right from the app’s Home page, and they support barcode scanning or even have image recognition for common foods.
 Many of them can also track nutrients and macros, adjust for exercise, and let you set up fitness goals.

-- Reliable Reminders: Eventually, logging calories becomes a habit, but until then it’s important to have regular reminders so you can log consistently.
+- Reliable Reminders: Eventually, logging calories becomes a habit.
+Until then, however, it’s important to have regular reminders so you can log consistently.
 Some apps even let you customize your reminders.

 - Community Support: Anyone who has tried dieting can tell you how tough it is to stick to it, let alone exercise every day and stay below your recommended daily caloric intake.
 But having a supportive community behind you makes you feel less alone and more likely to keep tracking and exercising on a regular basis, which is what these apps are all about.
 These communities are an awesome place where you can share your victories, and they make it easy to find friends you can chat with.